Oatly: Products

 Oatly has a range of products including: oat milk, ice cream, cold coffee, yoghurt substitutes, cooking cream, spread, custard and mayonnaise.
 All products are certified kosher and vegan and are non-GMO project verified.
 All US Oatly products are certified gluten free.
 However, in Europe and Asia, Oatly's products are not gluten free.

 In the US, Oatly's oat beverages, frozen desserts, and "oatgurt" are offered.
 Varieties of oat milk available in the US include the following: barista edition, original, chocolate, full fat, and low-fat oat milk.
 Oatly also offers a nondairy frozen dessert, similar to an ice cream, in several flavors.
 Flavors available for purchase in the US include chocolate chip, mint chip, coffee, strawberry, chocolate, vanilla, oat, and salted caramel.
 Oatly frozen desserts are available in store only, in the United States.
 Oatgurt, a substitute yoghurt, is made with oats and does not contain any dairy.
 The product contains active and live cultures.
 Flavors of oatgurt available in the US include plain, strawberry, peach, black cherry, and mixed berry.

 Internationally, Oatly also offers on the go, single-serve beverages packaged in silver containers that resemble cans, but are made of recyclable paper.
 Varieties include chocolate oat milk, cold brew latte, organic matcha latte, and organic mocha latte.
 Additionally, both boxed oat drink and boxed chocolate oat drink are available outside the US.

 The only nutritional difference between Oatly's original oat milk and barista edition oat milk is fat content.
-The barista edition contains a slightly higher fat content than the original version (3% versus 1.5%).
+The barista edition contains doubled amount of fat compared to the original version (3% versus 1.5%).
 The higher fat content allows the oat milk to perform better when steamed, frothed, and paired with espresso for coffee drinks, hence the name "barista edition".
 It also makes for a richer and more pleasant flavor complement to teas in tea lattes and is commonly used as a milk alternative for matcha lattes.